• Content

 All ids are interchangeable, but we recommend you use a friendly id wherever possible as it is often the identifier you will store on your system.
 The Druuid can be useful for debugging or transient usage.

-The API no longer assumes that one client will only be handling one site.
-We try to provide an abstraction in the client libraries to allow you continue this way of thinking if that’s how your system is setup.
-On the API level, the effect is that all urls are now scoped by the site you wish to operate on.
-Example:
+In V3, the API no longer assumes that a client will handle only one site.
+While the client libraries provide abstractions to maintain this approach if your system is designed that way, at the API level, all URLs must now be scoped by the site you intend to operate on.
+For example:

 GET /sites/subdomain-mysite/accounts/code-myaccountcode

-This can be powerful if you have multiple sites as it allows you to reuse one TCP connection to perform operations across multiple sites.
+This approach is particularly useful if you manage multiple sites, as it allows you to reuse a single TCP connection to perform operations across different sites.

 # client initialized globally for the whole process